YagoLopez/gig-address-book/README.md

 - When the app is started, contacts collection is loaded in memory from Browser LocalStorage.
 If LocalStorage is empty, a dummy data is created programatically.
 - When the app is running, operations on data are executed in memory
 - When the app is closed, the contacts collection is persisted to Browser LocalStorage
+- Use of **MVC Pattern** for separation of concerns
-- Use of **Repository Pattern** to manage the contacts collection using a *Contacts Repositoy Service*
+- Use of **Repository Pattern** to manage the contact collection using a *Contacts Repositoy Service*
 - Use of **Singleton Pattern**.
 The *Contacts Repository Service* has only an instance in memory to share data between components.
-- Use of **Inversion of Control Pattern** for code modularity and decoupling (*SOLID principles*).
+- Use of **Inversion of Control Pattern** for code modularity and decoupling (*[SOLID principles](https://en.wikipedia.org/wiki/SOLID)*).
 The injection of dependencies is provided as infrastructure by the Angular Framework
 - Use of **Component Pattern**.
 Ionic provides a library of premade UI components
 - Use of a **Contact Model** to represent an **entity** from the model domain.

 ## Scripts

-Run In the commnad line:
+Run In the commnad line in project directory:

 - List available scripts `npm run`
 - Run Application: `npm run start`